CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/orders.md

 *  **State**

-   Limits orders list to orders that are in given state.
+   Limits orders list to orders that are in the given state.

 *  **Status**

-   Limits orders list to orders that have given status.
+   Limits orders list to orders that have the given status.

 *  **Quantity**

-   Limits orders list to orders that have given amount of products.
+   Limits orders list to orders that have a given amount of products.

 *  **Total weight**

-   Limits orders list to orders that weighted given amount of kilograms.
+   Limits orders list to orders that weighted the given amount of kilograms.

 *  **Products**

-   Limits orders list to orders that contain given [product](coperncia-docs:MarketingSuite/magento-integration/object/product).
+   Limits orders list to orders that contain the  given [product](coperncia-docs:MarketingSuite/magento-integration/object/product).

 *  **Product's category**